muazwzxv/loopback4-notes/README.md

 - Application class in the central of setting up all the module's components, controllers, servers and binding.
-- Application extends 'Context' and provides the controls for starting and stopping and the associated servers
+- Application extends **Context** and provides the controls for starting and stopping and the associated servers
 -  Loopback team encourage creating subclass that extends 'Application' for better organizing config and setup